 The tax office provides an example of the purchase of “an $800 static website” for a small business which is fully deductible in the year incurred.
 What exactly would be included in the $800 is not explained.
 Presumably the basis of claim is either that the expense is “too small” to be considered a capital outgoing, or it is comprised of ongoing running costs.

 By contrast, “a business website hosting package that costs you $4,000 to set up” is provided as an example of capital expenses which would then be claimable over 5 years from 1 July 2015 or as part of the small business pool.

 Dedicated hardware such as a computer server, screens and modems etc are easily recognisable as plant and equipment and would be depreciable as such.

 Once a capital cost (asset) is deemed to exist, depreciation may be according to:

-- the Small Business instant asset write-off rules, currently with a threshold of $20,000 from 12 May 2015 (in-house software is excluded) and/or access to the low value pool
+- the Small Business instant asset write-off rules (in-house software is excluded) and/or access to the low value pool

 - General depreciation based on effective life